learnwithparam/website/content/blog/scale-elements-on-hover-using-css/index.md

 ---
 title: Scale elements on hover using CSS
-date: '2019-04-02T10:36:08.652Z'
+date: '2019-04-02'
+modifiedDate: '2019-04-06'
 published: true
 tags: ['CSS Nuggets']
 ---

-Often we get a requirement to scale images on hover or content block on hover, it can be achieved using CSS easily using `transform` property
+Often we get a requirement to scale images on hover or content block on hover, it can be achieved using CSS through `transform` property

 ```scss
 // Growing in size